ConnorDetviler/weekend-sql-to-do-list/README.md

 ## Installation

 1. Create a SQL database named `todo_list`
 2. The queries in the `database.sql` file are set up to create all the necessary tables.
 The INSERT statement will populate the table with dummy data if you'd like to see how the todo-list looks with data already inserted.
 The project is built on [Postgres](https://www.postgresql.org/download/), so you will need to make sure to have that installed.
-We recommend using Postico to run those queries as that was used to create the queries.
+I recommend using Postico to run those queries as that was used to create the queries.
 3. Open up your editor of choice and run an `npm install` in the terminal
 4. Run `npm install pg`
 5. Run `npm start` and visit localhost:5000 in your browser